rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

 export const resourceIdSchema = z.string().uuid()
 ```

+There's a lot happening here!
+Let's break it down:

+1. Each of the exported validation schemas start with the `baseSchema` where all form fields are required.
+The `updateLoginCredentialsSchema` then applies the `pick()` method to narrow the validation to just the `password` and `passwordConfirm` fields.

+2. After the validation rules from the `baseSchema` have been checked, the Zod `refine()` method is called on the resulting schema object.
+It takes two arguments.
+The first is a validation function that returns a boolean.
+The second is an object with Zod error properties.

+3. Because you will need to call this from both the `store` and `update` controller methods, the `partialBaseSchema` is created to allow for any of the fields to be optional by the time it reaches the `refinedSchema`.
+Don't worry the required fields are checked in the `baseSchema` validation _before_ the `refine()` method is called.

+4. The `confirmPassword` function is a wrapper around the refinedSchema validator that does the actual comparison to ensure the passwords match.
+The `confirmPasswordError` object defines the parameters to merge into the Zod error object if the comparison fails.

+It seems like a lot of work, but this is a very powerful feature of Zod that allows you to create complex validation rules that are not easily expressed in a simple schema definition.
+It allows you to:

+- locate the validation (business) rules with the object definitions,
+- consistently apply the same validation rules across multiple controller methods,
+- and return the correct types for the parsed data.

 ### 4.2.2 Hash the password before returning after validation

 > [!IMPORTANT]
 > Notice the `.transform()` method in the `storeLoginCredentialSchema` and `updateLoginCredentialSchema`.
 This is where you hash the password before storing it in the database.
-In each case, the final returned object is safe to pass into the database query.
+In each case, the final returned object is safe to pass directly into the database query.

 You need to install the [bcrypt](https://www.npmjs.com/package/bcrypt) library in your project.
 It is a widely used library for hashing passwords with implementations in most popular programming languages.
 You can read more about how it works from this Wikipedia article: [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).